Multidimensional data in a mosaic dataset

 If you are trying to calculate the minimum, maximum, or mean from a set of data slices, make the appropriate definition query, then set the mosaic dataset's mosaic operator to be Minimum, Maximum, or Mean.
 Now you can export the output using the Copy Raster tool.

-Analyze and computing new variables on the fly
+Analyze and compute new variables on the fly

-A raster function templates is an XML file that contains one of a chain of raster functions as well as the corresponding parameters.
-See Edit processing template properties to learn more about function templates.
+A raster function template is an XML file that contains one of a chain of raster functions as well as the corresponding parameters.
+See Raster function template properties to learn more about function templates.
 A scientific formula can be represented by a raster function template.

 For example, a wind chill index can be calculated from temperature and wind speed.

 wind chill = 35.74 + 0.615T - 35.75*(V^0.16) + 0.4275T*(V^0.16)

 This equation can be represented as a raster function template as well.
 ArcGIS Pro provides the Wind Chill raster function in the Raster Functions pane.
 Optionally, it can be added through Raster Function Editor.

 An image service is multidimensional if it is published from a multidimensional mosaic dataset.
 You can access, analyze, and display the data slices the same way you would access the slices in a multidimensional mosaic dataset.

 Multidimensional image services support a WMS's time and vertical dimension queries.
 If you intend to publish an image service that supports standard WMS time and elevation queries, set the fields used for time and vertical dimensions in the mosaic dataset properties before publishing the multidimensional mosaic dataset.